-- Student will compare and contrast immunological principles and applications of several methods and site applications. - Student will evaluate and describe the mechanisms that protect the body from disease or injury, and explain the parts and function of each. - Student will demonstrate the difference between the various antigens and antibodies of several clinical procedures and discuss the assay's clinical significance. - Student will describe important characteristics in the acquisition and development of infectious diseases. - Student will describe and compare the etiology, epidemiology, signs and symptoms, and diagnostic evaluation of various immune disorders.
+- Student will describe and list the concepts of nonspecific and specific immunity. - Student will identify and describe the immunologic responses involved in preventing and combating infections. - Student will identify and explain the structure, function, and characteristics of immunoglobulins. - Student will evaluate and describe the mechanisms that protect the body from disease or injury, and explain the parts and functions of each. - Student will describe and compare the etiology, epidemiology, signs and symptoms, and diagnostic evaluation of various immune disorders.